PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/PokedexTasksReader.md

 ### Instructions

-1. Have registered every pokémon in the pokedex (242 entries)
+1. Have registered every Pokémon in the pokedex (242 entries)
-2. Open the pokedex and look at the first entry (Rowlet)
+2. Open the Pokédex and look at the first entry (Rowlet)

 ## Credits